Ten projects to transform Montréal

 Ten projects led by citizens seeking to transform Montréal

-After launching, in July, a call for citizen projects for its Civic Incubator program, part of its Future Cities partnership, the MIS welcomes its first cohort of social innovators, Montrealers mobilized by a willingness to test sustainable and innovative solutions to problems experienced in their urban environments.
+After launching, in July, a call for citizen projects for its Civic Incubator program, the MIS welcomes its first cohort of social innovators, Montrealers mobilized by a willingness to test sustainable and innovative solutions to problems experienced in their urban environments.
 They will have the chance to benefit from the expertise of the MIS and its partners from the academic, entrepreneurial, community, philanthropic, private and public sectors to refine their concepts in order to maximize their social and environmental impact.

 Over almost four months, with approximately 15 hours invested each week, innovators will participate in training sessions, practical workshops, as well as individual and group mentoring and coaching to clarify their concepts, define the social impact strategy of their projects, test their ideas in real life situations, and prepare the deployment of their projects in the territory of Montréal.
 Visibility for projects and access to microfinancing will also be offered.